11ty/11ty-website/src/docs/plugins/navigation.md

 ## Rendering the Navigation Menu (Easy Mode)

-Nunjucks and Liquid engines are supported.
+Nunjucks, Liquid and WebC engines are supported.
 If you’re tired of reading, just use one of the following.
 These are using [the filters documented below](#render-with-a-filter).
 If you want more control or need additional customization, keep reading!

 ### Output HTML